achi08rbb/nfl_project/setup/Setup(VM).md

 5. Login to Airflow web UI on localhost:8080 with default creds: airflow/airflow
     - If you can't access localhost:8080 you may need to forward ports of your VM machine to your local machine
-    - The easiest way to do this is connect your VM to VSCODE and forward ports there:
+    - The easiest way to do this is to connect your VM to VSCODE and forward ports there:
         - Open a remote window by clicking the bottom-left icon (><) and choose connect to Host (Remote-SSH)
             - ![](./images/2023-05-02-12-24-09.png)
         - Forward port for Airflow webserver (8080):